wp-plugins/orbisius-messenger/readme.txt

 = Features / Benefits =
 * Simple to use just insert a shortcode to generate the send message form
 * Auto suggests users.
 You the user needs to type just 2 characters and they will be offered usernames to choose from
+* Users can't email each other
+* User's names are added to the from and to fields.

 = Usage =
 Create a page and paste this shortcode.